model-checking/kani/rfc/src/rfcs/0009-function-contracts.md

 ## User Experience

 Function contracts provide a verifiable way to specify function behavior.
-In addition, the specified behavior can subsequently be used as an abstraction of the function's behavior at call sites.
+In addition, the specified behavior can subsequently be used as an  of the function's behavior at call sites.

 The lifecycle of a contract is split roughly into three phases: specification,